 Wear Appropriate Socks

 When trying on potential hiking boots, wear the same hiking socks you’d wear on your hikes.
 This simple step can help you get a precise fit and help avoid any discomfort or blisters.
 If you plan on wearing liner socks, bring those along too.
+Some other examples of socks you should consider depending on your typical hiking conditions: summer hiking socks, compression socks, neoprene socks, and waterproof socks.

 Try Multiple Sizes and Brands